- 2nd Half

 - 1st Half

 Euro Qualifying - 17 November 2019

-Euro Qualifying – Follow the Football match between Kosovo and England live with Eurosport.
+Follow the Euro Qualifying live Football match between Kosovo and England with Eurosport.
 The match starts at 17:00 on 17 November 2019.
-Our live coverage lets you follow all the key moments as they happen.

 That's it!
 England have won and in the process broken their record for goals scored in a qualifying campaign with 37.
 They had qualified before tonight and progress straight to the finals; Kosovo still have a chance to make it via the play-offs.